-You’ve got only 48 hours in Milano.
+You’ve got only 48 hours in Milan.
 What should you do?
 What are the top spots to visit in Milan?
-What should you eat?
-48 in Milan seems like a little time – it is – but if you plan your time well, you should be beaming with the satisfaction of putting this 48 hours into judicious use while here in Milan.
+48 in Milano seems like a little time, but if you plan your time well, you should be beaming with the satisfaction of putting these 48 hours into judicious use while here in Milan.

-So I’m here you give you some suggestions on how to spend 48 hours in Milan, I will from covering topics from places to see in Milan to what to eat and where to shop local.
+So I’m here you give you some suggestions on how to spend 48 hours in Milan, and I have also included a do-it-yourself Milan guided map that neatly lay out all these locations and the best route to take in order to optimise your time.
 Without ado, here we go!

 Milan City Centre, Duomo